passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## Passkey Provider

 An app and/or service that is responsible for storing and managing passkeys.
 Many operating systems include a default passkey provider ([first-party](#first-party-passkey-provider)), and many also support [third-party](#third-party-passkey-provider) providers.
+A passkey provider is a type of [credential manager](#credential-manager).

 ## Persistent Linking